Introduction (Long Form)

 Mystical musings, messy interactions, provisional notions, and pleasures.
 I’ve been trying to find a way to put paint into words for years, but it always remains one step ahead of me.
 The elements of a painting make no sense to a logical mind, like an equation that mixes its units, yet occasionally add up to spaces that hold together my disparate thoughts.
 The only way I know how to do it is to place one mark on a surface at a time and see where it leads …

-That seems like enough said, but I’ll continue:
+That seems like enough said, but for the sake of clarity I’ll continue:

-I begin with the subject, the source of all that is real.
+First to mention is the subject.
+Whether planned or unplanned, physical or imagined, it’s the lifeblood of a painting.
 Perhaps nothing matters more because as Del Close (one of the early gurus of modern improv) put it, “My friends, you are all under the misconception that you are the most important person on the stage.
 You are not.
 Your scene partner is.”

-Next, my approach to painting depends upon what the poet Wallace Stevens called the “morality of the sensation,” or believing in sensory experiences that are clear, vivid, and deeply felt, rather than mediated by artificial doctrines (and thank you to AI for writing this sentence for me).
+Next, my approach depends upon what the poet Wallace Stevens called the “morality of the right sensation,” or believing in sensory experiences that are clear, vivid, and deeply felt, rather than mediated by artificial doctrines.

 I like to think my paintings are what happens when curiosity collides with reality, the trees talk back, and cosmic forces run amok.
 The funny thing about art is that it will succeed with or without a coherent argument.
 What emerges in my paintings is a quiet, persistent state of consciousness, both a reflection of nature and a liberation of the mind from nature.